domfarolino/algorithms/src/datastructures/Queue/README.md

  - [`clear()`](#clear)

-*Note this class does not explicitly declare a copy constructor or copy-assignment operator because the underlying datastructures implement these sufficiently.
+*Note this class does not explicitly declare a copy constructor or copy-assignment operator because the underlying data structures implement these sufficiently.
 This class is simply a wrapper of the `SLL` class.*

 ----